University press: Oceania

 In Australia, the University of Melbourne was the first to establish its own press: Melbourne University Press, set up to sell books and stationery in 1922, began publishing academic monographs soon after and is the second-oldest publishing house in Australia.
 Other Australian universities followed suit in following decades, including the University of Western Australia Press (1935), University of Queensland Press (1948) and Sydney University Press (1962).
 In the later part of the 20th century some of these presses closed down or were taken over by larger international presses.
 Some survived and built strong reputations for publishing literature, poetry and serious non-fiction.
 In the 21st century several Australian universities have revived their presses or established new ones.
 Their business models and publishing approaches vary considerably.
 Some publish chiefly for general readers while others publish only scholarly books.
 Several have experimented with Open Access publishing and/or electronic-only publishing.
 Some supplement their publishing income by offering distribution services or operating bookshops.
 In January 2019 Melbourne University Press announced a plan to focus increasingly on scholarly books rather than the commercial successes it had become known for, prompting a public debate about the role of university presses.

 In New Zealand, several universities operate scholarly presses.
 Auckland University Press has been operating since 1966 and Victoria University Press since the 1970s.

-North American
+North America

 The Association of Presses (AUP)

 In 2023, the Association of University Presses (AUP) has over 150 member presses.
 Growth has been sporadic, with 14 presses established in the 1940s, 11 in the 1950s; and 19 in the 1960s.
 Since 1970, 16 universities have opened presses and several have closed.
 Today, the largest university press in the United States is the University of Chicago Press.
 University presses tend to develop specialized areas of expertise, such as regional studies.
 For instance, Yale University Press publishes many art books, the Chicago, Duke, and Indiana University Presses publish many academic journals, the University of Illinois Press specializes in labor history, MIT Press publishes linguistics and architecture titles, Northwestern University Press publishes in continental philosophy, poetry, and the performing arts, and the Catholic University of America Press publishes works that deal with Catholic theology, philosophy, and church history.